 This may not be the most efficient way to learn a language and it may take many years to do so in this way, but it never left my mind that something like this was possible.
 A person could, in fact, leave everything behind and not only assimilate into a new language and culture, but do it from scratch, and go on to accomplish great things.
 In his case, he worked from nothing to become a television and movie star in a country where it is every other kid’s impossible dream to do the same.

 As a result of knowing this, I began intensively watching and listening to as much Swedish language programming as I could get my hands on more than a year before deciding to go vagabond.
 I truly believed that I could do with Swedish what Villechaize did with English.
 He also simultaneously trained to be an actor, which is something I don’t feel the need to attempt.

-I certainly don’t want to discount the hardships and adversities Hervé Villechaize faced, or suggest that he and I are confronted with the same challenges.
+I certainly don’t want to discount the hardships or adversities Hervé Villechaize faced, or suggest that he and I are confronted with the same challenges.
 This is just to recognize that his story was an inspiration for me.

 At least as far as the language goes, there are a few differences (some of which we’ve talked about before) that could make this approach more difficult for someone wishing to learn Swedish.
 It was almost immediately clear to me upon arriving in Sweden that attending an actual language school and studying more seriously would be necessary.
 This is clear to most people through something called “common sense.”